ruggeri/tech-notes/algos/lock-free-algos.md

 - On modern machines, when writing a single word, another thread can't see a partial update.
 Read/Writes of a single word are atomic.
+  - For more about this kind of thing, see `randos/cache-coherency.md`
 - Futex is "fast userspace mutex".
 It uses some shared memory and atomic operations so that taking the uncontended lock happens in userspace.
 If that doesn't work, then the thread needs to call into the kernel to puts itself on a kernel waitqueue.
+  - TODO: discuss/explore this further?
+I'm not sure if this should be discussed here or in `mutex.md` or something...

 ## References